eaa24lama/ITS_Eksamensopgave/README.md

 Requests 2.28.1
 ```

-OBS: Code has likely been refactored for readability and not throughoutly tested before committing.
+Observe: Code has likely been refactored for readability and not throughoutly tested before committing.